 Commitment and communication with stakeholders as well as transparency is necessary and important.
 Information relating to human rights can be sensitive information for both the company and relevant stakeholders.
 Despite this, the Council on Ethics encourages companies to be as transparent as possible about the dilemmas they face as well as the priorities they are forced to make regarding human rights.

 In the area of human rights, the Council on Ethics has chosen to focus on child and forced labour as well as health and safety.
-In 2020, the Council on Ethics has started a new project concerning human rights issues in the tech sector.
+In 2020, the Council on Ethics started a new project concerning human rights issues in the tech sector and during 2021 a project on modern slavery within the textile- and construction industries.